Serenity Retreat, Greece

 For 2017 we're including a trip to the local waterfalls and a second evening out to a local village in the basic price of your holiday.

 Our massage therapist this year is Giota (pronounced Yota).
-She's a local in Nikiana and was working down the road at a swish hotel but this year has decided to go it alone and join us.
-We're really glad to have her on board!
+She's a local in Nikiana and was working down the road at a swish hotel but last year she decided to go it alone and join us and we're very happy to have her back this year.
 She can offer all sorts of massage: sports, deep tissue, relaxing, lymphatic drainage and the world's loveliest back massage.
 She also offers facial massages and reflexology.
 As with last year we'll charge 40 euros for an hour and 25 euros for half an hour.
 Giota will also be meeting and greeting you in the village.
 She was a great hit in 2016 and we're looking forward to having her with us again in 2017.

 No one has ever heard of Lefkada and we think that’s a good thing!